Definition: What does archiving mean?

-However, there is one difficulty: Over the last two decades, email has become a widespread medium of exchange and communication.
-Millions of emails are sent and received every day – and so the email inboxes of companies also turn into a data dump, something that every vacationer knows from the first day back at work.
-The difficulty in GoDB-compliant email archiving is now quite simply to make the distinction between whether an email has fiscal relevance or not.
-For an introduction to the topic, see the following two Newsroom articles: 6 reasons for email archiving and 7 mistakes regarding email archiving.
+However, there is one difficulty: Over the past two decades, email has become a ubiquitous medium of exchange and communication.
+Millions of emails are sent and received every day, turning corporate email inboxes into the data dump that every vacationer knows from their first day back at work.
+The difficulty with audit-compliant email archiving is simply determining whether an email is tax-relevant or not.
+For an introduction to this topic, read the following two articles: 6 reasons for email archiving and 7 mistakes regarding email archiving.

 Advantages of analog archiving

-Despite the many disadvantages of archiving on analog media in today’s world, there is one exceptional, unbeatable advantage of analog archiving: its permanence.
-The 4000-year-old clay tablets from Nineveh bear witness to this.
-No wonder that contemporary projects like “Memory of Mankind (MoM)” rely on ceramic panels as a storage medium.
+The topic of archiving has been a driving force in human history for several thousand years.
+At its core, it is always about preserving knowledge for the future.
+Apart from the many disadvantages that archiving on analog media has today, the strongest, unbeatable advantage of analog archiving is its durability.
+The 4,000-year-old clay tablets in cuneiform script from Nineveh bear witness to this.
+No wonder that contemporary projects such as “Memory of mankind (MoM)” rely on ceramic tablets as a storage medium.

-The choice of archiving system therefore stands or falls with the answer to the question of why one wants to archive at all – and “real” long-term archiving for a million years, as in the MoM project, only works reliably with ceramic panels.
+The choice of archiving system therefore stands and falls with the answer to the question of why you want to archive at all – and “real” long-term archiving for a million years, as in the MoM project, only works reliably with ceramic boards.
 However, such long retention periods are not part of the objective for archiving business documents.
-Here, retention periods of only 10 years are to be expected as a rule.
+As a rule, retention periods of only 10 years are to be expected here.

 Disadvantages of analog archiving